Symbology by size is a common way to show quantitative data.

 You may notice areas where the symbols are overlapping others.
 You also may notice the county boundaries are visible.
 Adjusting the outline and transparency settings are little touches that can make a big difference in your map.

+Step 1.
+With the Symbol style pane open, adjust the Fill transparency slider.
+Slide the slider, or type in 30 to increase the fill transparency from 0 to 30.

 Step 2.
-Slide the slider, use the arrows, or type in to increase the fill transparency from 0 to 30.

-Step 5.
+Now adjust the Outline transparency slider.
 Slide the slider, use the arrows, or type in to decrease the outline transparency from 75 to 50.

 Notice the areas with overlapping symbols are now a bit more clear.